 DIY foaming hand soap is a great, natural alternative to store-bought hand soaps that contain harsh chemicals.
 Plus, it’s easy to make, affordable, and eliminates waste when you use your foaming soap dispenser again and again.

-Why Use Homemade Foaming Hand Soap?
+Why Switch to DIY Foaming Hand Soap?

 The first reason that we use DIY foaming hand soap in our household is because many conventional foaming soaps contain harsh chemicals and endocrine disruptors.